HeroCTF/heroctf.github.io/content/_index.md

 features:
   enable: true
   subtitle: "Next Edition: HeroCTF V6"
-  title: "New edition in 2024"
+  title: "New edition in October 2024"
-  description: "You can find challenges of previous editions on Github"
+  description: "We are preparing for the 6th edition of HeroCTF.
+In the meantime, you can find the challenges from our previous editions on our Github account."
   features_blocks:
   - icon: "las la-book"
     title: "Learn"